Astoria Riverfront Trolley: Facilities and acquisitions

 Benches and shelters were installed at several stops along the line in 2000 and 2001.
 In 2002, a new carbarn was built on Industry Street, at the line's west end, where the trolley car is stored and maintained.
 The 4,000 ft2 building is owned by the city of Astoria.
 In 2004, the Sunset Empire Transportation District opened a new bus transit center near the trolley line, at Ninth Avenue and Marine Drive.

 In 2005, the San Antonio Museum of Art (SAMA), which had previously been unwilling to sell car 300, agreed to allow the Astoria Riverfront Trolley Association (ARTA) to buy it.
 The price was $50,000, and it was paid for almost entirely with donations, but with the city of Astoria contributing $5,000.
 The purchase was completed in early 2006.

 In 2010, the car was fitted with a GPS tracking device, and the Astoria-Warrenton Chamber of Commerce makes location information available to the public on its website.
 The data is updated online every two minutes while the trolley is running.

+In November 2023, the group acquired a second trolley with funds from an anonymous donor.
+This being a rebuilt ex-Ballarat Tramways M-Class Melbourne Tram No. 183 (numbered as Ballarat No. 30 prior to rebuild).
+The acquisition of Car 183 will "provide a new host for dedicated runs and special event rentals, like group outings, weddings or conferences." in addition to being a backup to Car 300 during the operating season.